 And if you’re very lucky, you may have the opportunity to see the Northern Lights and learn about the physics behind the world’s most incredible natural light show!

-Don't forget, Iceland is a fantastic destination for geography too, making this a great option for a cross-curricular school trip.
+Don't forget, Iceland is a fantastic destination for geography groups too, making this a great option for a cross-curricular visit.